Campus Improvement Plan

 Strategy's Expected Result/Impact: Build parent capacity and increase student academic achievement.

-Staff Responsible for Monitoring: Principal and Instructional Leadership Team.
+Staff Responsible for Monitoring: Principals and ILT Team

 Title I: